You might be asking – what is Facebook Jail?

 Your followers are not always your friends – Remove Fake Followers

-Why these people follow certain profiles and try to drag them down or destroy their reputation remains a mystery.
+Why these people follow Facebook business profiles and try to destroy their reputation remains a mystery.

 However, what may happen is that the “haters” decide to: